Planet Y2K

-Planet Y2K is the debut studio album by American recording artist Liz, released on November 15, 2019 through Moving Castle.
+Planet Y2K is the debut studio album by American singer Liz, released on November 15, 2019 through Moving Castle.
 Following a public falling-out with former record label Mad Decent in 2016, Liz released a one-track experimental pop mixtape called Cross Your Heart, and followed this with her first album, which she called "a culmination of a lot of work I did independently" Planet Y2K features "sonic flavors reminiscent of late 1990s / early 2000s Europop scene, with influences from various artists of that period including Britney Spears, Kylie Minogue, DJ BoBo, DJ Sammy, Spice Girls, Mandy Moore, Dream, Savage Garden, and Ace of Base.